Learning Partnership

 Loughborough University

-Loughborough University’s project involves translating evidence from our archive into a set of principles around changing perceptions of disability, with a wide range of potential applications, including the development of a digital learning resource designed for early years and primary education settings.
+We partnered with Loughborough University to explore and build on our changing perceptions of disability evidence.
+Loughborough’s project involved translating evidence from our archive into a set of principles around changing perceptions of disability, with a wide range of potential applications, including the development of a digital learning resource designed for early years and primary education settings.